Edward St Moritz

 There was a time when Edward's public performances were from behind a pulpit.
 Then, in his words, “The deity had had a long running argument with me: she wanted me to follow music.
 I played at the clergy thing until she had enough of that foolishness.
 She gave me the unusual gift of a serious depression and put me in a soul lock until I relented.”
-After over a decade of experimentation, writing, composing, working stuff out, not to mention day jobs, Edward has come out the other side with a CD in his pocket, one on the burner, and a purpose.
+After over a decade of experimentation, writing, composing, working stuff out, and working at day jobs, Edward is coming out the other side with two CDs and a purpose.

-As well as having taught music and English as a second language in his private studio, he plays rhythm guitar in a local gypsy jazz combo, The Huronia Hot Strings, and was inside desk second violist for the Huronia Symphony Orchestra.
+As well as having taught music and English as a second language in his private studio, he plays rhythm guitar in a local gypsy jazz combo, The Huronia Hot Strings, and was second violist for the Huronia Symphony Orchestra.
 He has recently joined a local choir, ChoralWorks in Collingwood.

 Edward is now working on another set of songs for a third album, a series of art pieces converting photographs into soundscapes, and writing a novel about a grandmother's diaries secretively written during the Japanese occupation of Indonesia during the second world war.